colder-is-better/ses7toP/README.md

 The upgrade process to SES 7 Pacific is documented in playbook `seven2p.yml`:

-* remove SES 7 repositories from all cluster nodes (those repositories are defined in `repos_ses.yml`
+* remove SES 7 repositories from all cluster nodes (those repositories are defined in `params/repos_ses.yml`
-* add to all cluster nodes new repositories for SES 7 Pacific (defined in `repos_ses_new.yml`)
+* add to all cluster nodes new repositories for SES 7 Pacific (defined in `params/repos_ses_new.yml`)
 * perform package updates on each and every single one of the cluster nodes
 * reboot nodes, if necessary
-* from the admin node, use ceph-salt to specify the openSUSE container registry for downloading Pacific images
+* from the admin node, use ceph-salt to specify the openSUSE container registry for downloading Pacific images (said registry is defined in `params/`)
 * from the admin node, initiate the upgrade process for all SES 7 containers to SES 7 Pacific containers

 To start the transition to Pacific, just type: